Zymbit-Docs/zymdocsy/content/tutorials/digital-wallet/_index.md

 ```

 ## Creating a master seed (new wallet)
 The hsm6 can have multiple master seeds be stored in its key store, allowing for management of a variety of keyrings to work with.
 Master seeds and its derivations are additionally backed by EC curve cryptography for an extra layer of encryption/security.
 The ec curves currently supported are nistp256, secp256r1, secp256k1.
+The master_key_generator is used to generate the bip32 master seed, can be empty string.
+The RecoveryStrategy parameter dictates what recovery algorithm to return when generating the master seed.
+If the base RecoveryStrategy is used or none is specified, then no mnemonic will be returned.
+Current supported recovery strategies are none, bip39.
+This example generates a master seed with the RecoveryStrategyBip39.
 The bip39 mnemonic is a 24 word string that can be used to restore or recreate a previous generated master seed.
 Note that a wallet name is also unique!
 There can not be multiple wallets with the same name.

 **Make sure to write the bip39 mnemonic and store it somewhere safe!**
 **The master seed is the key to its kingdom, so don't give it out to just anybody!**

->`gen_wallet_master_seed(string ec_key_type, bytearray master_key, string wallet_name, bool return_bip39_str)`
+>`gen_wallet_master_seed (string ec_key_type, bytearray master_key_generator, string wallet_name, recovery_strategy=<zymkey.RecoveryStrategy object>)`
 >
 >**Returns the allocated master seed slot and the bip39 mnemonic if the bool flag is set True**

 ```
 #Create a master seed and return the bip39 mnemonic
-master_key = bytearray("3xampleM@sterK3Y", 'utf-8')
+master_key_generator = bytearray("3xampleM@sterK3Y", 'utf-8')
 wallet_name = "MyExampleWallet"
+#Use the bip39 recovery strategy to tell zymkey to return a mnemonic.
+Takes a base 64 encoded string for a bip39 passphrase.
+Can be empty string.
+use_bip39_recovery = zymkey.RecoveryStrategyBip39("aGk=")
-master_slot, bip39_mnemonic = zymkey.client.gen_wallet_master_seed("nistp256", master_key, wallet_name, True)
+master_slot, bip39_mnemonic = zymkey.client.gen_wallet_master_seed("secp256k1", master_key_generator, wallet_name, use_bip39_recovery)
-print("Master Slot:%s\nBip39 mnemonic (write this down!):\n%s" % (master_slot, bip39_mnemonic))
+print("Master Slot:%s\nBip39 mnemonic (write this down!):\n%s" % (master_slot, bip39_mnemonic)
 ```

 ## Generating a child key